Meet The Research Team

 Jasmaine Allen, MSc GMBPsS – Graduate Research Assistant

 Jasmaine is a second year PhD student in Prevention Science.
 She received her BA degree in Psychology from Queens University of Charlotte and her MSc degree in Psychology from Roehampton University in London, England, holding Graduate Membership with the British Psychological Society (GMBPsS).
 Prior to starting her journey in Prevention Science, Jasmaine spent 6 years working as the Director for Recreation and Wellness at the University of The Bahamas where she became more interested in student wellbeing and retention in higher education.
-As a focus of wellbeing, Jasmaine‘s research interests center around mental health help-seeking particularly in black men and she interested in investigating ways to improve help-seeking behavior.
-When she’s not focusing on studies, Jasmaine spends her time exploring museums, new coffee and book shops around Philadelphia, and spending time with her kids.
+As a focus of wellbeing, Jasmaine‘s research interests center around mental health help-seeking, particularly in black men, and she is interested in investigating ways to improve help-seeking behavior.
+When she’s not focusing on studies, Jasmaine enjoys exploring museums, new coffee and book shops around Philadelphia, and spending time with her kids.

 Andrea M. Sellers, BA – Graduate Research Assistant